usnistgov/ARIAC/docs/competition/challenges.rst

 Insufficient Parts Example
 -----------------------------

 There is no specific field in the trial configuration file to specify this challenge.
-The :ref:`example<insufficient-parts-yaml>` below shows a trial configuration file where the workcell does not have enough parts to complete order ``MMB30H58`` since bin1 has only 2 blue batteries but the order requires 4 blue batteries.
+The :ref:`example<insufficient-parts-yaml>` below shows a trial configuration file where the workcell does not have enough parts to complete order ``MMB30H58``.
+The order requires 4 blue batteries but the whole workcell has only 2 blue batteries (located in bin1).

 .. code-block:: yaml
   :caption: Example of insufficient parts challenge.